conduktor/conduktor-docs/docs/platform/installation/get-started/docker.md

    - [Using a configuration file](#advanced-setup)
    - [Using environment variables](#configuration-using-environment-variables)

-# Simple Setup
+## Simple Setup

-When launching Conduktor for the first time, you will presented with onboarding to help configure your environment.
+When launching Conduktor Console for the first time, you will presented with onboarding to help configure your environment.

 ### Step 1: Launch Conduktor

 Run one of the below commands to launch Conduktor.

-### Launch Conduktor with an embedded Kafka (Redpanda)
+#### Launch Conduktor with an embedded Kafka (Redpanda)

 This option pre-configures Conduktor to connect to the embedded Redpanda and Schema Registry.